nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 Keywords: Simulation, Variance reduction, Monte Carlo methods, Importance Sampling, Markov Chain Monte Carlo, Sequential Monte Carlo

-This course is under construction and is meant to be delivered in Oct 2020 for [LTCC](http://www.ltcc.ac.uk/).
+Part of the material below was delivered in Oct 2020 for [LTCC](http://www.ltcc.ac.uk/).
 Here is the official link of the course: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/

 Immediately below you can find the course outline together the with links to slides and video-lectures.
-I will try to list all the video lectures in this [playlist](https://www.youtube.com/playlist?list=PLnLW5bw8rfk3Tt4K8YrH7tPyLH9XKzGo2).
+I have listed all the video lectures in this [playlist](https://www.youtube.com/playlist?list=PLnLW5bw8rfk3Tt4K8YrH7tPyLH9XKzGo2).
 At the bottom of this page you can find more details on assessment, reading list, prerequisites, format etc.

 # Introduction